 Moving Out: Your Financial Checklist

-- The when and the how of moving: packing your belongings, move-in dates etc.
+- The when and how of packing

-- Setting financial ground rules
+- What ground rules should I set?

 The when and how of moving

-It’s a good idea to figure out the when and how you will move out at least a month before your moving date.
+It’s a good idea to figure out when and how you will move out at least a month before your moving date.
 Financially, consider these things when pondering logistics:

 How will I pack all my belongings?